teiniker/jenkins-pipeline-c/README.md

   - Install plugins
   - Enter username and password

+Also install the **HTML Publisher** plugin, which can be used to show the generated Doxygen documentation.
+* Manage Jenkins
+  - Plugins
+    - Available plugins: search for `HTML Publisher`

 ## Jenkins Job Configuration

 We need the following settings for a new Jenkins job: